Cartridge Alignment Protractor – How to Align Turntable Cartridge

 There are two types of protractors:

-We have explained the cartridge alignment concept and how to align the turntable cartridge and stylus using a cartridge protractor.
-If you have any questions then you can comment below.
+I have covered the technical terms, alignment methods, and a step-by-step guide to align the cartridge, along with my preferred alignment method.
+If you have any questions, feel free to comment below.
 We will get back to you as soon as possible.